Manolis Papasifakis- Accompanist (Greece)

 Now based in Greece, Mr. Papasifakis has continued a varied career both within and outside of his native country.
 As teacher, accompanist and coach, he has regularly been associated with most of Greece’s leading musical institutions and concert venues, including the Athens Megaron, the Athens Conservatory, the cultural center “Athenaeum”, the Greek National Opera, and others.
 He has performed widely throughout the country both as a solo pianist and as recital partner to singers and instrumentalists.
 As one of Greece’s most sought-after vocal coaches and accompanists he works both with singers in the midst of international careers, as well as with young professionals and students.
 He has participated as faculty in international vocal seminars such as the Pacific Rim Seminars in Vancouver, Canada, and the Antonia Lavanne Institute in Ernen, Switzerland, and has long been an official accompanist for the Maria Callas Grand Prix Competition in Opera, Lied, and Oratorio.
 In collaboration with the New York-based Nietzsche Music Project, Mr. Papasifakis has recorded a well-received two-disc CD set of Nietzsche’s music, including songs, solo piano pieces, and four-hand piano works.

 Recent work of note has included a series of recitals at the “Athenaeum International Cultural Center” in Athens, including art song programs, a solo piano program (April 2013) titled “The Romantic Salon” with works of early Romantic composers, and most recently (Jan.
 2014) a program of music by Russian composers for viola and piano, with violist Ilias Sdoukos (1st viola in the orchestra of the Greek National Opera and an accomplished viola soloist as well.)
-In March 2013 he participated in a master class sponsored by the Scholarship Fund for young singers of the “Friends of Music” Foundation, at the Athens Megaron, as accompanist to students but also assistant to noted soprano Jeanette Pilou, a longtime friend and associate – he is scheduled to collaborate with the same organization and with esteemed mezzo-soprano and Munich Hochschuele Professor Daphne Evangelatou, for another such masterclass in March 2014.
+In March 2013 he participated in a master class sponsored by the Scholarship Fund for young singers of the “Friends of Music” Foundation, at the Athens Megaron, as accompanist to students but also assistant to noted soprano Jeanette Pilou, a longtime friend and associate – he has collaborated with the same organization and with esteemed mezzo-soprano and Munich Hochschuele Professor Daphne Evangelatou, for another such masterclass in March 2014.

 Phone : +44 (0)7795521759